Evaluation Results

 - Axis type:

-values where each row corresponds to a realization and each column
+where each row corresponds to a realization and each column corresponds

 - Shape \((n_r, n_o)\), where: